-Truth is, life is tough… Cue the daily meltdown.
-Either we missed the bus and as a result we’ll be five minutes late, or the lady in front of us bought the last caramel muffin.
+Truth is, life is tough… cue the daily meltdown.
+And I mean life is REALLY tough right now.
+Usually it would be a matter of missing the bus, and as a result being five minutes late to work, or ya know the lady in front of us bought the last blueberry muffin.
 Or you won’t be able to make it for dinner plans with friends because of, bleh work.
 Ugh.

-But don’t sweat it, we’ve got a trick under our sleeve that’s got you covered: mindfulness.
-Here are five steps to help inject a quick dosage of mindfulness to any busy schedule – we swear, it only takes 5 minutes!
+But don’t sweat it, I’ve got a trick under sleeve that’s got you covered: mindfulness.
+So amidst all the uncertainty, here are five steps to help inject a quick dosage of mindfulness to any busy schedule – I swear, it only takes 5 minutes!
 The benefits?
 Improves memory, shifts focus, boost self-esteem, and reduce anxieties.

 #1 Put Your Phone Down